 - Hagen, Benjamin.
 Intimations of Cosmic Indifference in Virginia Woolf's Orlando and Olive Moore's "Spleen".
-In Virginia Woolf and Her Female Contemporaries: Selected Papers from the Twenty-Fifth Annual International Conference on Virginia Woolf, edited by Julie Vandivere and Megan Hicks.
+In Virginia Woolf and Her Female Contemporaries: Selected Papers from the Twenty-Fifth Annual International Conference on Virginia Woolf, editors Julie Vandivere and Megan Hicks.
 Clemson, South Carolina: Clemson University Press, 2016.
 (DOI: 10.5949/liverpool/9781942954088.001.0001)

 - Hagen, Benjamin.
-Radical Encounters: The Ghost and the Double in "Mrs. Dalloway".
-Edited by Amy C. Smith and Isabel Mª Andres Cuevas, 13-14.
-Vol. 80.
-Virginia Woolf Miscellany, 2011.
+Radical Encounters: The Ghost and the Double in "Mrs. Dalloway"., Editors Amy C. Smith and Isabel Mª Andres Cuevas, 13-14.
+Vol. 80 Virginia Woolf Miscellany, 2011.

 - Hagen, Benjamin.
 Transgressive Simulation: Violence and Reality in Extreme Championship Wrestling.
-In Simulation in Media and Culture: Believing the Hype, edited by Robin DeRosa, 141-50.
+In Simulation in Media and Culture: Believing the Hype, editors Robin DeRosa, 141-50.
 Lanham, MD: Rowman and Littlefield, 2011.